commercialhaskell/stack/doc/stack_vs_cabal_config.md

 It may elect to use the newest version, but if a new version is available in the future, will it automatically switch to that?

-Stack's baseline philosoph is that build plans are always reproducible\*.
+Stack's baseline philosophy is that build plans are always reproducible\*.
 The purpose of the `stack.yaml` file is to define an immutable set of packages.
 No matter when in time you use it, and no matter how many new release happen in the interim, the build plan generated should be the same.